rhysma/AWSResources/cp_domain2.md

   * Company C has a web developer who was given some recent downtime to review moving their site to the cloud because currently they're using their own data center.
 Finance is asking for estimate of costs for this transition to AWS.
 They want to understand how much it would cost per month to run this in the cloud.
   * What approach should be taken to this data to the finance team?
      * Use the Pricing Calculator to create a report that shows all resources and their AWS costs

+* Scenario 7
+   * Company A is building an application to process credit cards.
+They will be processing cards directly and not through a service.
+Their bank needs a PCI DSS compliance report from AWS.
+   * Where would they go to get this information?
+      * AWS Artifact

+* Scenario 8
+   * Company B is considering a transition to the cloud and they store personal information securely in their system.
+The CTO has asked what is the company's responsibility for security of this data?
+   * What would you tell the CTO?
+      * You would want to review any compliance rules for your industry/business reguarding personal information storage.
+You would review the AWS Shared Responsibility Model.

+* Scenario 9
+   * Company C building a new tool for digital asset management and they are curious how to best leverage the capabilities of AWS in their application.
+   * What resources would you recommend to them?
+      * Review the AWS Well Architected Framework